Spin-defect characteristics of single sulfur vacancies in monolayer $\text{MoS}_2$: Results

-The \Bperp-dependence of the LPM emission mirrors that of Q1, as expected, with a diamagnetic shift of $\sigma = 1.00\ \pm$ \mueVTsq{0.04}, a negligible $\mu_{\perp}$ and the same DCP trend as Q1 (see Supplementary Information Fig. S3).
+The \Bperp-dependence of the LPM emission mirrors that of Q1, as expected, with a diamagnetic shift of $\sigma = 1.00\ \pm$ \mueVTsq{0.04}, a negligible $\mu_{\perp}$ and the same DCP trend as Q1 (see Supplementary Figure 3).
 The similar magnetic field dependence of Q1 and LPM firmly supports the claim that the LPM emission is a replica of the same optical transition as Q1 with the additional emission of a phonon related to a local mode of the defect center\cite{Klein2021,Wigger2019}.

 We now turn to the magneto-spectroscopy of the emission line Q2.
 Figure \ref{Q2_Q3_Faraday}a shows polarization resolved spectra of the quantum emission Q2 as a function of magnetic field.
-We focus on the dominant peak at \eV{1.677}, and note that fainter peaks observed at this particular spot on the sample shift equally with \Bperpd (see Supplemental Information Section II for magneto-spectroscopy of more locations).
+We focus on the dominant peak at \eV{1.677}, and note that fainter peaks observed at this particular spot on the sample shift equally with \Bperpd (see Supplementary Figure 6 for magneto-spectroscopy of more locations).
 Unlike Q1, we observe a sizeable valley Zeeman shift.
 This observation necessitates the lifting of valley degeneracy with increasing magnetic field and points towards optical transitions at the $K/K'$-points.
-The extracted valley Zeeman splitting is depicted in Figure \ref{Q2_Q3_Faraday}b and yields a positive magnetic moment $\mu_{perp}= +1.3 \pm 0.1\ \mu_B$, a sign that is opposite to the neutral exciton of the host \moly.
-Furthermore, similar to Q1, we observe a diamagnetic shift with $\sigma_{Q2} = 1.1 \pm \mueVTsq{0.2}$ (Fig. \ref{Q2_Q3_Faraday}c), indicating again that this emission originates from a bound state.
-The magnetic field dependent DCP of Q2 (see Figure \ref{Quantum_emission_overview}c) shows qualitatively the same behaviour as Q1 and can also be fit with equation \ref{DCP_fit}, yielding $\Delta\mu_\text{cD1} = -2.1 \pm 0.5\ \mu_B$ and $E_\text{cD1} - E_\text{F} = 1.4 \pm$ \meV{0.7} (note that $E_\text{F}$ varies locally throughout our sample).
-Within our experimental uncertainties, this supports again that cD1 contributes to the optical transition Q2.
+The extracted valley Zeeman splitting is depicted in Fig. \ref{Q2_Q3_Faraday}b and yields a positive magnetic moment $\mu_{\perp}= +1.3 \pm 0.1\ \mu_\text{B}$, a sign that is opposite to the neutral exciton of the host \moly.
+Furthermore, similar to Q1, we observe a diamagnetic shift with $\sigma = 1.1 \pm \mueVTsq{0.2}$ (see Fig. \ref{Q2_Q3_Faraday}c), indicating again that this emission originates from a bound state.
+The magnetic field dependent DCP of Q2 shows a different behaviour as Q1 and can be fit with the usual equation using Boltzmann statistics of the involved spin-split defect states of cD1 (see Fig. \ref{Quantum_emission_overview}d and Supplementary Figure 5).
+The diamagnetic shift of Q* is negligible (see Supplementary Figure 7-9).
+In turn we interpret its emission to stem from a wave function of chemically functionalized defects.